ServiceStack/ServiceStack/NuGet/ServiceStack.Host.Mvc/content/README.txt

 Place them before the current entries the method.

+For MVC4 applications you also need to unregister WebApi, by commenting out this line:

+        //WebApiConfig.Register(GlobalConfiguration.Configuration);

 To enable the Mini Profiler add the following lines in to MvcApplication in Global.asax.cs:

 	protected void Application_BeginRequest(object src, EventArgs e)
 	{